 The Company's IVM program will be applied to remove or control all incompatible vegetation within the full width and length of the rights-of-way.
-The IVM program must result in control or removal of 100% of the incompatible vegetation greater than six feet in height and a minimum of 90% control or removal of all incompatible vegetation less than six feet in height.
+The IVM program must result in control or removal of 100% of the incompatible vegetation greater than six feet in height and a minimum of 90% control or removal of all incompatible vegetation less than six feet in height at the time of work.

-With few exceptions, all incompatible vegetation will be controlled or removed in a treatment operation.
-This includes all woody vegetation and vines growing on or encroaching upon roadways, trails, or on or within ten feet of structures within the cleared width of the right-of-way.
+With few exceptions, all incompatible vegetation will be controlled or removed.
+This includes all woody vegetation and vines growing on or encroaching upon roadways, trails, or on or within ten feet of structures within the cleared width of the right-of- way.
 Treatments will also extend around the perimeter of substation following all sensitive area restrictions.

 The only exceptions are trees in yards and other landscaped areas and trees or shrub species specified by NHESP in the Priority Habitat of state-listed species.
-All exceptions, however, must be maintained to "at time of vegetation management clearances" specified by the Company.
+All exceptions, however, must be pruned to maintained appropriate clearance between the vegetation and conductors as specified by the Company.